 Even a small pop of green on the table adds a natural element to an indoor venue.
 For their wedding in a Pennsylvania warehouse, this couple topped crisp white linens with a subtle runner of greenery.

 One way to instantly add a touch of romance to a table setting is with antique brass candlesticks.
 They’re affordable, easy to source from most antique shops and, if you buy instead of rent them, make a wonderful memento from the day.
 For their relaxed reception in Colorado, this couple paired candlesticks with a cheesecloth runner, an affordable-yet-attractive alternative to linens.

 While a simple garland of greenery is elegant on its own, there’s something to be said for a show-stopping table runner, too.
-For this couple’s wedding in the mountain of Tennessee, the floral designer created lush arrangements of butterfly ranunculus, hellebores, astilbe, parrots tulips, clematis, scabiosa, and white iris, accented by pillar candles and mercury glass votives.
+For this couple’s wedding in the mountains of Tennessee, the floral designer created lush arrangements of butterfly ranunculus, hellebores, astilbe, parrots tulips, clematis, scabiosa, and white iris, accented by pillar candles and mercury glass votives.

 Display Wine Bottles

 A beautiful bottle of wine not only complements the meal—it can also complement your table setting.
 Leaving bottles of wine on the table works especially well for relaxed, family-style receptions so guests can refill their own glasses.
 For their wedding at the bride’s family home, this couple set bottles among a runner of eucalyptus and white taper candles housed in antique brass candlesticks.